 |💰 Best budget hotel:||Ibis Medellin|

-8 Best areas to stay in Medellin for tourists
+The Best areas to stay in Medellin for tourists are:

 El Poblado is a vast region in the southeast quadrant of the city.
 Covering such a large area, El Poblado is divided into smaller sections including Central Poblado, Lower Poblado, and La Florida.

-Largely populated by affluent ex-pats, El Poblado is the safest place to stay in Medellin because it has a strong police presence and it is always populated by tourist.
-But as you travel to any city, you should always practice common sense, and be aware of pickpocketing, prostitutes, and drug addicts.
+Largely populated by affluent ex-pats, El Poblado is the safest place to stay in Medellin.
+It has a strong police presence and is always populated by tourist.
+But as you travel to any city, you should always practice common sense, be aware of pickpocketing, prostitutes, and drug addicts.

 The facilities are primarily catered towards the preferences of the foreigners who reside here, so you will find lots of familiar brand names amongst the shops and restaurant chains.
 It’s also where you will find many of the most fashionable dining options and high-end boutiques.